freesewing/freesewing/markdown/org/docs/patterns/diana/instructions/en.md

 <Tip>

 For woven fabric make this a bias cut strip.
-For knit fabrc Make a strip with the stretch of the fabric running along the long edge.
+For knit fabric make a strip with the stretch of the fabric running along the long edge.

 </Tip>